Quick Start

 Basic Navigation (Terminal UI)

-The terminal UI uses vim-style keybindings:
+The terminal UI uses vim-style keybindings for fast, keyboard-driven operations:

 - j / k - Move up/down

-- Tab - Switch between tabs (Pods, Deployments, Services, etc.)
+- Tab - Switch between tabs

 - Enter - View resource details